dolafson/dnd-dpr/README.md

 - the 2024 data includes spell save info - what monster ability is targeted, and what happens on success (half/no damage)
 - the 2014 data does NOT include spell save info

-To fill in the blanks in the 2014 spells, we also pull spell data from [5e-bits](https://github.com/5e-bits/5e-database/blob/main/src/2014/5e-SRD-Spells.json) .
+To fill in the blanks in the 2014 spells, we also pull from [5e-bits](https://github.com/5e-bits/5e-database/blob/main/src/2014/5e-SRD-Spells.json) .
 This data is in a different format, so the [bin](https://github.com/dolafson/dnd-dpr/tree/main/bin) directory contains a set of python scripts to transform the data, and clean up fields as needed

 Spell attack hit (and damage) probabilities are calculated using formulas borrowed from Ludic
 - [Ludic Documentation](https://docs.google.com/document/d/11eTMZPPxWXHY0rQEhK1msO-40BcCGrzArSl4GX4CiJE/edit?tab=t.0#heading=h.llxekwsqql6y)